xkyu815/3357client_server_game/Readme.md

    python3 player.py player's name and server address
    ```
 3. Input command in the player terminal
 4. Hit Ctrl + C in both room and player terminal to terminate the program.
-Alternatively, enter exit in player terminal.
+Alternatively, enter exit in player terminal to terminate the program.